Maxwell1447/Neuro-evolution-in-speaker-recognition/README.md

 to deal with the following databases:
 - Iris
 - MNIST
-- audio gender classification with the Libri speech
+- audio gender classification with the Libri speech (helped with [this repository](https://github.com/oscarknagg/raw-audio-gender-classification))
 - Anti spoofing with the ASVspoof 2019

 Our goal was to understand the ability of NEAT and its variants to deal with classification tasks.